Lullabot/information-security-policy/access/lullabot_vpn.md

 ### Compliance
 1. Critical assets are only available via the VPN, like the Daily Report and edit.lullabot.com.
-2. Since employees and contractors must use the VPN to access some assets, they will be configured to use the VPN, so it should be easy to use.
+2. Since employees and contractors must use the VPN to access some assets, they will be configured to use the VPN, making it easier to use.